 Selective Perception

-Selective perception is that when we focus on something specific, the brain automatically begins to filter out everything that seems uninteresting and useless to us.
+Selective perception means that when we focus on something specific, the brain automatically begins to filter out everything that seems uninteresting and useless to us.
 For example, let's take soccer.
-It may seem to you that the referee is always blowing the whistle and giving out yellow cards to the team you support.
-The illusion of frequency leads to the fact that fans of the opposing team think the same, but only about their favorites.
+It may seem to you that the referee is always blowing the whistle and issuing yellow cards to the team you support.
+The frequency illusion means that fans of the opposing team feel exactly the same way about their own side.

 Also, thanks to selective perception, we “often” see the same time on the clock and encounter certain numbers.